U-2823: US 70 - I-540-Hilburn

 • Requires less right-of-way or property impacts than adding travel lanes or building an interchange

-The section of Glenwood Avenue / U.S. 70 between I-540 and Hilburn Drive has been the subject of extensive long-range planning at both the state and local level, including:
+The section of Glenwood Avenue / U.S. 70 between I-540 and Hilburn Drive has been the subject of extensive long-range planning at both the state and local levels, including:

 In 1988, the U.S. 70 Corridor Plan identified Glenwood Avenue as a “Gateway Corridor” into Raleigh and proposed facilities between the Durham County line and Duraleigh Road to provide alternative access to properties along Glenwood Avenue.